dfranco100/Restaurant-Webpage/README.md

 # Restaurant-Webpage
 A simple webpage with a home page, a order form, and a calulator.
+This restaurant web program offers a seamless solution for customers to place orders online while efficiently calculating the total price based on the items selected.
+With an intuitive user interface, customers can browse through our menu, add items to their order, specify quantities, and customize options as needed.